 The Biomedical Genetics and Genomics Certificate in Regis College is a one-seminar and four-course program designed for students who are seeking to further their education in Biomedical Sciences and enhance their credentials for medical, dental, physician assistant, and graduate school.
-The Certificate starts in August and is offered in accelerated evening and summer hybrid-course format involving both evening meetings and associated online work to accommodate student work or volunteer schedules.
+The Certificate starts in August and is offered in an afternoon format and associated online work to accommodate students work and volunteer schedules.

 Complete the Certificate in 12 months with the ability to seamlessly transition into the M.S. in Biomedical Science program.

 Develop expertise in a cutting-edge area of the Biomedical Sciences and health care.

 The curriculum is rooted in the Jesuit philosophy of cura personalis, care for the whole person.

 Coursework is taken alongside M.S in Biomedical Science students.
 Two course from the Academic Certificate program may be applied to the M.S. in Biomedical Science degree.

 The beautiful campus is located between vibrant Denver and the Rocky Mountains

 Students who are admitted and complete the Genetics and Genomics Certificate must meet the following to meet guaranteed admissions into the Master of Science in Biomedical Science program.

 - Completion of the Genetics & Genomics Certificate with a 3.3 GPA or higher.